 The Bible says that

 "But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us."
-(Rom 5:8 NASB)
+(Rom 5:8 NASB)and

 "We love, because He first loved us.”
 (1Jo 4:19 NASB)